Fun police? Auckland Council looks to crack down on e-scooter safety

 "The third thing is around the use of helmets.
 People have different ideas about that but what we have at the moment is a glaring inconsistency.

 "If I am riding my electric bike I am required to wear a helmet, but if I am going faster on a scooter I am not.
-Central government has that jurisdiction and they have to work through those particular issues."
+Central Government has that jurisdiction and they have to work through those particular issues."

+Goff said the new safety awareness campaign, called Scoot Safe - which cost $10,000 - would include posters, signs at bus stops, and online activity.

+He said the proposed changes were not intended to stop people using e-scooters, but to encourage users to do so responsibly.